 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.

-Ozaukee County, the City of Port Washington and the Ozaukee Washington Land Trust (OWLT) continue the process towards acquisition of 105 acres along the coast of Lake Michigan, currently known as the Clay Bluffs/Cedar Gorge Nature Preserve.
-The Ozaukee County Tourism Council and Port Washington Tourism Council supported the acquisition of the Clay Bluffs Cedar Gorge Nature Preserve property at several County Board Meetings.
+Throughout 2022, Ozaukee County, the City of Port Washington and the Ozaukee Washington Land Trust (OWLT) continued the process towards acquisition of 134 acres along the coast of Lake Michigan, known as the Clay Bluffs Cedar Gorge Nature Preserve.
+The Ozaukee County Tourism Council, Port Washington Tourism Council and Grafton Chamber of Commerce have been supportive in the acquisition of the Clay Bluffs Cedar Gorge Nature Preserve property at several County Board meetings, through media and by providing letters of support for grants to WCMP, WDNR and USFS.

-The MAS works closely with the Department to plan and implement ecological improvement projects that benefit bird and other wildlife species.
-One such collaboration included the acquisition of the 155 acre Spirit Lake Property in the City of Mequon.
-The OWLT is the current owner of the property, but is in the process of transferring it over to the MAS as a permanent natural area.
+The Milwaukee Audubon Society (MAS) works with the Department to plan and implement ecological improvement projects that benefit bird and other wildlife species.
+One such collaboration included the acquisition of the 155-acre Spirit Lake Property in the City of Mequon.
+The OWLT is the current owner of the property.
 The Department, OWLT, and MAS are working to restore and enhance this property for bird and wildlife habitat and stormwater filtration purposes.
 This property contains a pond, wetlands, mixed high-quality hardwood forest (NA-3), grassland, and agricultural lands being converted to prairie and forest.
+In 2018, the Department, with the assistance of conservation corps teams, planted 7,710 native tree seedlings on approximately 19 acres of agricultural lands through 2017 and 2018 USFS grants to mitigate the loss of ash trees due to the Emerald Ash Borer.
+The Department, OWLT and MAS are currently working on easement for the property to ensure prior restoration efforts are protected in perpetuity.

 I. Document a recent project that created or restored bird habitat in your community.
 (Exclusions: Bird feeders and small-scale artificial nesting structures)